 You should note that the neutral wire is usually white but can be blue or gray.
 The wire that is hot is black.
-If you don’t see any color on your multimeter, your neutral wire is live.
 You should contact a professional electrical service company before attempting to fix your neutral bar.
 This will ensure that you don’t endanger yourself or others.
 Alternatively, you could have a live wire, causing a fire.

 How do you fix a hot neutral outlet?

 If you have a polarity problem with your electrical outlets, it may be necessary to reverse the hot and neutral wire.
 A hot neutral should be green or white.
 If you have trouble figuring out which one is the hot neutral, you may need to use a multimeter to check the voltage of the circuit.

 Open neutrals cause an electric shock since the electricity can still flow through the panel and into the device.
 You may also find that one outlet will cause all the others to stop working.
 Some outlets are daisy-chained to the panel.
 When this happens, the problem is most likely caused by the first outlet.
 Once you have isolated the source of the open neutral, you can proceed with the troubleshooting process.

 What does it mean when the white wire is hot?